 In addition to including task details, the statement of work may include a section to define any measurable project milestones.
 This section can help further break down the project into more manageable chunks and also give all parties involved the chance to reach their goals on time.Read: How to set, achieve, and celebrate project milestones

 This section lists all expected deliverables, including their due dates.
 Typically, this section will include specific, quantifiable deliverables that don’t leave any room for misinterpretation.

 Here, the schedule may include the due dates of the deliverables, the amount of time that will be spent on each task, and any billable hours.
-This section typically also includes relevant timelines, including the start and end date for every task.Read: 3 ways to visualize a project plan: Timelines, calendars, and boards
+This section typically also includes relevant timelines, including the start and end date for every task.Read: 3 visual project management layouts (and how to use them)

 9. Standards and testing

 Any industry-specific standards that apply to the project will be explained and listed here.
 The SoW will refer to all testing stages that are required to complete the project successfully.
 Each testing stage should include information about who is involved in the project, the required resources and equipment, and at what stage the testing will take place.